10 Tips For Learning Astrology

 All of the other cities are ones in which there are at lest one local astrological group that holds meetings each month.
 In some cities, like Denver and New York, there are multiple groups that hold meetings each month.
 So, generally speaking, this is sort of an accurate reflection of the number of astrologers or astrological enthusiasts in each city, although I’m surprised that Boston isn’t listed since I know that they have a pretty big NCGR group.
 The results are slightly different when you look at states as a whole though, and this may help to account for some of the peculiarities that come up when analyzing individual cities.
 Let’s take a look.

-Top 10 States for Astrology in the USpopular-us-states-for-astrology
+Top 10 States for Astrology in the US

 1. Oregon, United States